-Impacts on timing
+(c) Impacts on timing

 When buying a property, an investor should be sure that such property has no charges or encumbrances and agree on the timing to release such charges, notably the mortgage of the property.
 Other charges such as rights of way may be accepted but should be carefully analysed by the purchaser.
-Other important matters are the pre-emption rights granted to the relevant municipality or the Institute of Protection of Property of Interest for the Municipality or the Country ("IGESPAR").
+Other important matters are the pre-emption rights granted to the relevant municipality or the Direcção-Geral do Património Cultural or the Country (IGESPAR).
 In the case of agricultural land, neighbours may also have pre-emption rights.

-Key milestones in the acquisition process
+(d) Key milestones in the acquisition process

 The first step is a legal due diligence on the documentation concerning the property or land.
 A technical due diligence in case of a building should also take place to confirm the status of the building and the existence of any relevant defects.
 As soon as it is clear that the property meets or can meet the requirements of the purchaser, a promissory purchase and sale agreement in the terms set out above ('Exclusivity') should be executed between the seller and the purchaser.
 This agreement should include all the conditions that are required to be fulfilled before the purchase and sale.
-The sale and purchase which can be executed through a private agreement or notarial deed should take place within a period of time agreed upon between the parties that allows the fulfilment of the conditions precedent required by the purchaser and included in the promissory agreement.
+The sale and purchase, which can be executed through a private agreement (certified by a notary or a lawyer) or notarial deed, should take place within the period of time agreed between the parties that allows the fulfilment of the conditions precedent required by the purchaser and included in the promissory agreement.

-Requirement for transfer of monies
+(e) Requirement for transfer of monies